Emergent inabilities? Inverse scaling over the course of pretraining: Introduction

-However, while increased scale usually leads to improved performance, there are certain tasks where language model scale correlates with decreased performance---that is, as language models get larger, they perform worse at a given task.
-This is known as \textit{inverse scaling}, and in a recent challenge called the Inverse Scaling Prize, 11 such tasks have been identified \citep{mckenzie2022inverse,mckenzie2022round1,mckenzie2022round2}.
+However, while increased scale usually leads to improved performance, on certain tasks it correlates with decreased performance.
+This is known as \textit{inverse scaling} \citep{lin_2022_TruthfulQAMeasuringHow}.
+An example of a task on which inverse scaling is observed is the TruthfulQA benchmark, where larger language models are more likely to predict popular misconceptions over statements of fact \citep{lin_2022_TruthfulQAMeasuringHow}.
+More recently, additional tasks that reportedly show such an effect have been identified as part of the Inverse Scaling Prize \citep{mckenzie_2023_InverseScalingWhen}, as well as by other researchers \citep{jang_2023_CanLargeLanguage,michaelov_2023_RarelyProblemLanguage}.

 Inverse scaling is a serious concern for several reasons.
-At a high level, inverse scaling may indicate `outer misalignment' \citep{perez_2022_AnnouncingInverseScaling}---that the approach taken in training these models is not fit for the purposes to which they are applied.
-The lack of robustness indexed by inverse scaling may thus provide evidence that the apparent successes of language models at a wide range of benchmarks \citep[e.g.,][]{hendrycks_2021_MeasuringMassiveMultitask,srivastava_2022_ImitationGameQuantifying} may not necessarily indicate that they have the capability ostensibly being tested \citep{bowman_2021_WhatWillIt,raji_2021_AIEverythingWhole}.
+At a high level, inverse scaling may indicate `outer misalignment' \citep{perez_2022_AnnouncingInverseScaling} between the model training approach and the purposes to which they are applied.
+The lack of robustness observed in inverse scaling phenomena may thus indicate that the apparent successes of specific language models at a wide range of benchmarks \citep[e.g.,][]{hendrycks_2021_MeasuringMassiveMultitask,srivastava_2022_ImitationGameQuantifying} do not necessarily entail that they have the capability ostensibly being tested \citep{bowman_2021_WhatWillIt,raji_2021_AIEverythingWhole}.

-The existence of inverse scaling is also concerning because of the specter of other as yet unidentified tasks where performance similarly scales inversely with model size.
+The existence of inverse scaling is also concerning because of the possibility of other as yet unidentified tasks where performance similarly scales inversely with model size.
 Models that perform well on a variety of tasks may well present deteriorating performance in unseen tasks with scale, even as performance at established benchmarks increases.
-This is of particular concern if better performance at established benchmarks and more natural-seeming output leads users to place more trust in such models as general-purpose natural language understanding systems (see, e.g., \citealp{bender_2021_DangersStochasticParrots}, for discussion of such risks more generally).
+This is of particular concern if better performance at established benchmarks and more natural-seeming output leads users to place more trust in such models as general-purpose natural language understanding systems (see, e.g., \citealp{bender_2021_DangersStochasticParrots}, for general discussion of such risks).